dougeby/IntuneDocs/intune/apps-deploy.md

 	- **Required** - The app is installed on devices in the selected groups.
 	- **Uninstall** - The app is uninstalled from devices in the selected groups.
 	- **Available with or without enrollment** - Assign this app to groups of users whose devices are not enrolled with Intune.
+6. **For iOS apps only** - If you have created an iOS VPN profile that contains per-app VPN settings, you can select it under **VPN**.
+When the app is   run, the VPN connection will be opened.
+For more information, see [VPN settings for iOS devices](vpn-settings-ios.md).
 6. Once you are done, choose **Save**.

-The app is now assigned to the group you selected.
+The app is now assigned to the groups you selected.

 ## How conflicts between app intents are resolved